Looking for the best WordPress landing plugin?

 - Illuminate how it’s different (or similar) to the other tools

-Then, at the end of the post, I’ll share some specific plugin recommendations for various situations to help you make your final choice.
+Then, at the end of the article, I’ll share some specific plugin recommendations for various situations to help you make your final choice.

 There are some features that a WordPress landing page plugin just plain has to have.
 I’m talking about:

 Then, things start to get different.
-To help you make your decision between the 6 landing page plugins on this list, you should consider:
+To help you make your decision between the eight landing page plugins on this list, you should consider:

 - Which elements you want to build your landing pages with.
 For example, is it essential that you have a way to include countdown timers?

 - Whether you want to work in your WordPress dashboard or a cloud tool.
 Some of these are in-dashboard plugins, while others are cloud tools with dedicated integration plugins.

 - If you’re willing to pay a monthly fee, or you want something with a one-time payment.
 The monthly fees for SaaS landing page tools can quickly add up if your budget is tight.